 The holders of the (i) Founder Shares, which were issued in a private placement prior to the closing of the Proposed Public Offering, (ii) Private Units (including securities contained therein), which will be issued in a private placement simultaneously with the closing of the Proposed Public Offering and (iii) private placement-equivalent units (including securities contained therein) that may be issued upon conversion of Working Capital Loans will have registration rights to require the Company to register a sale of any of the Company's securities held by them pursuant to a registration rights agreement to be signed prior to or on the effective date of the Proposed Public Offering.
-The holders of these securities are entitled to make up to three demands, excluding short form demands, that the Company register such securities.
-In addition, the holders have certain "piggyback" registration rights with respect to registration statements filed subsequent to the Company's completion of the initial Business Combination.
+The holders of these securities are entitled to make up to three demands, excluding short form demands, that the Company registration statements filed subsequent to the Company's completion of the initial Business Combination.
 The Company will bear the expenses incurred in connection with the filing of any such registration statements.